 If you are using a credit card for your business and the debts are adding up, you could consider a balance transfer.

-There are all sorts of reasons why you might want to transfer your business credit card debt, including cash flow issues, consolidating existing debts and startup expenses.
+There are all sorts of reasons why you might want to balance transfer business credit card debt, including cash flow issues, consolidating existing debts and startup expenses.

 Another thing you might want to consider is making a balance transfer to improve your credit score.